bbipp/dsproj2/README.md

 # Part 2
 -The integrated bot is Betty Crocker

--Resonds to the following commands:
+-Resonds to the following commands when the blank is filled by a food:
   - Help me make ______
   - What are the ingredients in ______
   - Show me a picture of _______